 Google Vault is a tool for web-based archiving for G Suite used for searching & exporting data.
 However, Google Vault does not create a separate copy of your data so if data is deleted from G Drive, then it will be deleted from the archived files as well.

-SEP SaaS Backup for G Suite
+SEP Cloud Application Protection Service for G Suite

 Any one of these reasons is enough to regret not backing up your G Suite data if you use G Suite for business critical data or to support business critical processes.
 SEP offers a backup solution for G Suite that is fully automated simple data protection.
 Unlimited backup of all data.
 Easily restore any data, including individual files or entire mailboxes, with just a few clicks.
 Empower your organization by extending data protection best practices to your cloud infrastructures with SEP.